fungamer2-2/MyNotepadApp/README.md

-This is my first mobile app
+This is my first mobile app <br />
 I developed this app for a project for the college course "Mobile Application Development"